White-Tiger-Cyber/mochi-gallery/README.md

 It fetches the unique "Haiku" (nonce) from a specific block, uses **Google Gemini 2.0** as an Art Director to interpret the mood, and uses **Google Imagen 4.0** to render a high-fidelity illustration.
 Finally, it uses a holistic design engine to artistically overlay the text based on the image's composition.

+> **Project Status:** This is an experimental creative tool.
+It is designed to be run locally from the cloned repository.

 ## ⚠️ Prerequisites: Google API Setup

 To use this tool, you must have a Google Cloud account with billing enabled. **Image generation via the API (Imagen 4) is a paid feature** (Pay-as-you-go), though the cost is generally low per image.